lz1asl/CaveSurvey/README.md

 Where are we now
 ================

-We have started with an old Android 2.1 phone (cheap and small) up tested to 5.0 (better hardware and protection).
-Smartphones are recommended to have water protection (to survive), a compass (to read from) and a SPP Bluetooth profile (to connect instruments).
+We have started with an old Android 2.1 phone (cheap and small) up tested to 7.0 (better hardware and protection).
+Smartphones are recommended to have water protection (to survive), a compass (to read from) and a SPP or LE Bluetooth profile (to connect instruments).
 The APK should also work on BlackBerry Q5 and probably others.

 Currently with CaveSurvey you can:
   - make multiple cave surveys